Lmpkessels/blog/posts/2025-06-28-binary-part-0.md

 description: Introduction to binary.
 How your computer uses 0s and 1s, logic gates, and transistors to show data on your screen.
 section: math
 image: assets/binary-part-0-thumb.png
+alternative: What is binary: an explanation of the binary system.
 date: 2025-06-28
 slug: binary-part-0
 ---